Unearthing an icon

 Triceratops: How did it move?

-What can we learn about what a dinosaur looked like and moved like from examining its skeleton?
+What can we learn about how a dinosaur looked or moved from examining its skeleton?

 Chipping away at the past

 Experts uncover the Triceratops from the sedimentary rock it has been encased in for millennia.